keras-team/keras-io/examples/generative/md/dreambooth.md

 ![png](/img/examples/generative/dreambooth/dreambooth_44_1.png)

-Feel free to experiment with different prompts (don't forget to add the unique identifer and the class label!) to see how the results change.
+Feel free to experiment with different prompts (don't forget to add the unique identifier and the class label!) to see how the results change.
 We welcome you to check out our codebase and more experimental results [here](https://github.com/sayakpaul/dreambooth-keras#results).
 You can also read